turingschool/backend-curriculum-site/module4/lessons/webpack-demystified.md

 This lets us use the commands `npm start` to fire up webpack-dev-server, `npm run build` to package everything for production, and `npm test` to execute our testing suite.

 The `--hot --inline` flags tell npm to watch for any changes and reload automatically.

-### Styling

-As a quick note, Webpack also allows you to require styling, like `.css` and `.scss` files the same way you would any other `.js` file.
-Behind the scenes, it's taking all your CSS and appending it to your HTML at the time the JS file is read in.
-It's kind of a hack, but it allows you to have just a single `.js` file that loads all your logic and styling in one go.

-Try creating a really simple `.scss` file in your `lib` folder, and requiring it in `lib/index.js`.
-You don't need to assign the return value of require to anything.
-You just need that require line for Webpack to load it.

-### Deployment

-Let's look at the [Github Pages section](https://github.com/turingschool-examples/quantified-self-starter-kit#github-pages-setup) of the starter kit README.

-## Checks for Understanding

-Answer the following in the context of using Webpack:

-1. What is your development process?
-What steps do you need to take before you can start developing?
-2. What is your test process?
-3. What is your deployment process?

 ## Additional Resources